Ghost kitchens, virtual food halls on the rise in Richmond

 When ordering from DoorDash or UberEats, it’s not always clear who you’re ordering from.

-For example, if you order a chicken sandwich from Conviction Chicken, you’re really ordering from TGI Fridays.
+For example, if you get a chicken sandwich from Conviction Chicken, you’re really ordering from TGI Fridays.

 Or if you order wings from It’s Just Wings on DoorDash, the food is coming out of the kitchens of Chili’s or Maggiano’s.